 Los Angeles employees build green in the community

 Los Angeles PBS associates got “hands-on” with building their community.
-On Saturday, May 5, ten employees from the LA Real Estate Acquisition Division and the LA Service Center spent their free time working together to build affordable housing units in Glendale, Calif.
+On Saturday, May 5, 2012, ten employees from the LA Real Estate Acquisition Division and the LA Service Center spent their free time working together to build affordable housing units in Glendale, California.

-The project, sponsored by San Gabriel Valley Habitat for Humanity (SGVHFH), was centered around constructing a five-unit townhouse complex.
+The project, sponsored by San Gabriel Valley Habitat for Humanity [a nongovernment website] (SGVHFH), was centered around constructing a five-unit townhouse complex.
 Each completed townhouse is two stories with 1,250 square feet of living space.
-It is a significant milestone for the non-profit: this is the SGVHFH's first green build.
+It is a significant milestone for the non-profit: This is the SGVHFH's first green build.
 The GSA team spent the day painting, removing an irrigation line, and disassembling scaffolding and work areas.
 Some of the volunteers were able to work alongside one of the future homeowners.

 The SGVHFH mission is to transform lives and communities by bringing people together to build, renovate and repair affordable homes for families in need.